andreasabel/sized-types/presheaf/notes/simpleSizedTypesCategorical.md

     (∙)⁻ : (Oᵒᵖ × O → Set) → O × Oᵒᵖ → Set.

+(It is not clear whether we need this function space, at least to model lambda calculus we need the usual presheaf exponential instead.)

 If we work with such profunctors, the "officially" all types are mixed-variant, but "internally", they might be co- or contra-variant;
 however, their behavior is not statically exposed.